richmahn/en_tn/mrk/10/intro.md

 ##### Paradox #####

-This is a statement that seems absurd or appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 For example, "Whoever wishes to become great among you must be your servant."
 (See: [Mark 10:43](./43.md))

 ## Links: ##